cedowens/kube-unauth-exec-hunter/README.md

 Since this is opens connections to ports and IPs concurrently, you'll need to set your thread number when promped accordingly.

-Generally, I would recommend setting it to 250 on Mac systems and 1000 on Kali or other Linux distros.
+Generally, I would recommend setting threads to 250 on Mac systems and 1000 on Kali or other Linux distros unless you follow the steps below to up the ulimit cap on your system.

-On average, with threads set to 250 it takes about 8 mins on Mac to scan the top 1000 ports on a /24 netblock.

-On average, with threads set to 1000 it takes about 2 mins on Kali to scan the top 1000 ports on a /24 netblock.

 Usage:

-python3 portscanner.py
+python3 jenkins-hunter.py

 The enter IP block and thread count when prompted.

-All hosts with open ports are written to a file in the current working directory named "scanresults.txt"

 STEPS TO PERSISTENTLY INCREASE ulimit on Mac and Linux to allow for more threads: